joesteriti/personalwebsite/README.md

 In order to access it, you should be able to clone it and run "yarn start".

-The demo video should provide a walkthrough.
+The demo video should provide a walkthrough (screen-capture.webm).